Chieze-Franklin/Bolt.js-Book/bolt-module-notifications.md

 {
-    "buttons": [Object], //an array of buttons on the notification item "message": String | Object, //the message of the notification }
+    "buttons": [Object], //an array of buttons on the notification item "message": String | Object, //the message of the notification "options": {
+        "sticky": Boolean, //if true, the notification does not disappear even when the close button is clicked "transient": Boolean //if true, the notification is not persisted in the database },
+    "query": String,
+    "route": String,
+}
 ```